andrewtdiz/Weave/docs/tutorials/fundamentals/computeds.md

 ## Usage

-To use `Computed` in your code, you first need to import it from the Fusion module, so that you can refer to it by name:
+To use `Computed` in your code, you first need to import it from the Weave module, so that you can refer to it by name:

 ```Lua linenums="1" hl_lines="2"